All in One View

 - Coordinates and grids are documented only in an accompanying PDF.

-- The dataset includes a DOI and references two external datasets used for validation.
+- The dataset includes a persistent identifier (DOI) and references two external datasets used for validation.

 - No controlled vocabularies or community standards (e.g., CF, GCMD keywords) are used.